Frequently Asked Questions About Giving to OSC

 SHOULD MY FAMILY BE “TITHING?”

 Sometimes people are surprised to learn that we do not teach “tithing” – which is the ancient Hebrew practice of sacrificing 10% of your harvest, livestock, and income.
-But the Apostle Paul reveals a better economic model, found in 2 Corinthians 8:1 through 9:15.
+But the Apostle Paul reveals a better economic model, found (again!) in 2 Corinthians 8:1 through 9:15.
 In this passage, Paul teaches that the economy of God operates much like it did in the old Hebrew story of God sending Manna in the Desert.
 Quoting from Exodus Chapter 16, Paul writes:

 “I do not mean that there should be relief for others and pressure on you, but it is a question of a fair balance between your present abundance and their need, so that their abundance may be for your need, in order that there may be a fair balance.
 The one who had much did not have too much, and the one who had little did not have too little.”